A-Z Guide to Machine Learning in Fraud Detection

 Artificial Intelligence (AI) is one of the most promising and intriguing innovations of modernity.
 Its potential is virtually unlimited, from smart music selection in the personal gadgets to intelligent analysis of big data and real-time fraud detection and aversion.
 At the core of the AI philosophy lies an assumption that once a computer system is provided with enough data, it can learn based on that input.
 The more data is provided, the more sophisticated its learning ability becomes.

 This feature has acquired the name "machine learning" (ML).
 The opportunities explored with ML are plentiful today, and one of them is an ability to set up an evolving security system learning on the past cyber-fraud experiences and developing more rigorous fraud detection mechanisms.
-Read on to find out more about ML, about the types and magnitude of fraud evidenced in the modern banking, e-commerce, and healthcare, and how ML has become an innovative, timely, and efficient fraud prevention technology.
+Read on to find out more about ML, about the types and magnitude of fraud evidenced in the modern banking, e-commerce, and healthcare, and how ML has become an innovative, timely, and efficient machine learning fraud detection technology.

 In a nutshell, one may treat ML as one of the applications of AI as it is based on pattern recognition and computer learning without their deliberate programming for doing that.
 Techniques that make ML happen are Bayesian methods, neural networks, inductive logic programming.
 Other approaches currently used to induce ML are decision trees, explanation-based, natural language processing, and reinforcement learning.

 The potential of ML is vast today; some vivid examples of how they work in everyday human lives include the use of Alexa, traveling with Uber, and dealing with digital education.
 A vivid example of how far the ML process can go is the AlphaGo Zero machine that learned to play checkers by playing with itself and soon surpassed the top human talent in playing this game.
 These examples show that machines can learn infinitely, with the ML applications limited only by human imagination.